MFA. Ohio University. Athens, OH

 Annotations.
 Organized by Public Holiday Project for Expodium Gallery.
 Utrecht, NL

 And Therefore I am.Tang Museum at Skidmore College.
 Saratoga Springs, NY.
-Curated
+Curated by John Weber.

 Well Read.
 Nurture Art.
 Brooklyn, NY.
 Curated by Chrisotpher Howard.